 During college, I also rediscovered something else from my childhood: comics.
 While everyone--including myself--went to the latest super hero movie, I started reading comic books again.
 Then I started drawing again...in earnest.
 I found that the bold colors and black lines of comic art spoke to me in new ways.
 And everything came full circle: design, traditional art, color, writing.
 Since then, my designs are inspired by my drawings, and my drawings are inspired by my designs.

 I am a creator: a designer, artist, and author.

 I married my high school sweetheart Jennifer on October 10, 2015.
-We live in Durham, NC, where we like to climb, eat good food, and watch YouTube videos.
-We attend Christ Community Church, where I also work part-time as communications manager.
+We live in Durham, NC, where we like to game, eat good food, and watch Twitch streamers.
+We have attended Church of the Good Shepherd in south Durham since 2017.

 I was born in St. Louis, Missouri in 1992, while my dad was in seminary.
 From there, my family lived in Evansville, Indiana and Charleston, West Virginia before finally settling in western North Carolina in Lake Lure.
 Although I've lived in a few places, my formative years were in the suburbs of Charleston and then my integral high school experience was in North Carolina.
 From the latter came my fierce love for good barbecue, from both my love for mountains and the outdoors.

 When I'm not designing or working, I have a number of hobbies, including drawing (of course), trail-running, and copious amounts of video games.
 My favorite art style is comic book art.
 The seed for this was born when I was young, watching ravenously Batman: the Animated Series, Spider-Man, and every super hero I could acquire.
 When I was in middle school, a family member introduced me to DC Comics Batman: Hush series.
 This began my love affair with the art form.
 I studied, and studied, and studied Jim Lee and Scott William's art.
 I obsessed over it, and it inspired me to take up art more seriously.